Topics - 2015 Massage Therapy Winter Symposium

 Five Element theory draws on how beautiful our own individual essence is as we cultivate harmony among the five rhythms.
 Shiatsu never cures the patient entirely; it simply awakens their healing energy.
 It is the patient who heals themself.
 Thus, the key essence of healing is to understand our own unique energy and “wake it up!”
 Learn to create a relationship with each remarkable element so you can help awaken healing in yourself and others.

 Kim Swineheart, DC

-Observe Dr. Swineheart dissect a cadaver in the auditorium and be able to ask questions via our close circuit camera and microphone.
-She will skillfully unravel the layers of the body so you can visually understand the specific tissues you work on to help your clients manage their shoulder pain.
+Observe Dr. Swineheart dissect a cadaver while you sit in the auditorium.
+You'll be able to ask questions via our close circuit camera and microphone.
+She will skillfully unravel the layers of the body so you can visually understand the specific tissues and meridians that help your clients manage their pain.

 Lynn Jaffee, LAc